Atlantic–Congo languages

+Pεrε, Mprε and Aproumu Aizi appear to be Atlantic–Congo or more specifically Volta–Congo but otherwise remain unclassified within the family.

-In addition, Güldemann (2018) lists Nalu and Rio Nunez as unclassified languages within Niger-Congo.
+In addition, Güldemann (2018) lists the West Atlantic languages Nalu and Rio Nunez as unclassified languages within Niger-Congo.

 There are a few poorly attested languages, such as Bayot and Bung, which may prove to be additional branches.

 Comparative vocabulary

 Sample basic vocabulary for reconstructed proto-languages of different Atlantic-Congo branches: